When Your Boss Is an AI Bot: Exploring Opportunities and Risks of Manager Clone Agents in the Future Workplace: Method

 In this study, we define managers as individuals who hold formal authority to supervise, coordinate or make decisions affecting others’ work, and workers as those who carry out tasks under managerial oversight without primary supervisory responsibilities.
 We specifically recruited both managers and workers to capture perspectives from those exercising managerial authority as well as those subject to it.

 We recruited 23 participants through professional networks, workplace mailing lists, and social media outreach.
-To ensure diversity, we used purposive sampling \cite{campbell2020purposive} to include individuals from a range of industries (e.g., technology, design, education, media, healthcare, manufacturing, and government) and with varied levels of work experience (from less than one year to over a decade).
-Table~\ref{tab:participants} summarizes participants’ demographic details.
+To ensure diversity, we used purposive sampling \cite{campbell2020purposive} to include individuals from a range of industries (e.g., technology, design, education, media, healthcare, manufacturing, and government) and with varied levels of work experience (from less than one year to over a decade). \autoref{tab:participants} summarizes participants’ demographic details.

-Our sample included 13 managers (M1 to M13) and 10 workers (W1 to W10).
+Our sample included 13 managers (M2, M4, M5–6, M9–10, M13, M16–19, M21–22) and 10 workers (W1, W3, W7–8, W11–12, W14–15, W20, W23).
 Participants ranged in age from 24 to 45 years across sectors.
 Notably, some workers in our sample had relatively long professional experience, while some managers were comparatively early in their careers.
-This reflected the fact that managerial status was not strictly tied to years of employment but to current responsibilities: in some organizations, employees became team leads or middle managers within just a few years, while in others, individuals with longer tenure continued to work as direct contributors under managerial supervision.
-Role categorization in our study therefore followed participants’ self-identification based on their formal position and everyday duties, rather than professional tenure alone.
-During the workshops, participants were asked to fully inhabit the roles they currently held within their company or team, drawing on their lived experiences as managers or workers to co-create and reflect on speculative scenarios of imagined futures about Manager Clone Agents.
+This reflected the fact that managerial status was not strictly tied to years of employment but to the nature of participants’ current responsibilities.
+In several fast-paced industries represented in our sample, such as internet and media, employees may become team leads or middle managers within one to two years, especially in organizations where project-based coordination or client-facing decision-making is delegated early.
+By contrast, we also included managers with extensive work experience (e.g., M18, M19, M21, M22), whose teams operated within larger or more hierarchical structures; in these settings, managerial roles emerge through tenure, accumulated expertise, and formal promotion systems.
+Our dataset therefore reflects a wide spectrum of managerial trajectories, from early-career managers to highly seasoned leaders, as well as workers whose long-term expertise does not necessarily translate into supervisory roles.

+In this context, “work experience” refers to total years in the workforce, not the number of years spent in managerial positions.
+This distinction helps explain why some participants with relatively short work histories were nonetheless categorized as managers, they held formal authority in their current roles, while some participants with longer histories remained individual contributors because their duties did not involve supervising others.
+For this reason, role categorization in our study followed participants’ self-identification based on formal position and everyday responsibilities rather than tenure alone.

+To further strengthen diversity, we also recruited participants from teams of varying sizes, ranging from small groups of fewer than five members to large teams of more than fifty.
+Including participants from this range allowed us to capture how the imagined role of Manager Clone Agents might differ across organizational structures and accountability demands.